 South Carolina is one of the best states in the country for amazing golf courses.
 It has over 400 public and private golf courses to choose from!

-Kiawah Island’s Ocean Course has been the site of the 2007 Senior PGA Championship and the 2012 PGA, plus they are expecting to host it again on 2021.
+Kiawah Island’s Ocean Course has been the site of the 2007 Senior PGA Championship and the 2012 PGA, plus they are expecting to host it again in 2022.
 Hilton Head’s Harbour Town Golf Links was voted by PGA Tour players as their second-favorite regular Tour stop behind Augusta National.